Digital Sovereignty

 Data Sovereignty and the Regulatory Dimension

 Digital sovereignty and data sovereignty overlap but are not the same thing.
-Data sovereignty refers to the legal jurisdiction governing where data is stored and processed.
+Data sovereignty refers specifically to the legal and jurisdictional question: which country's laws govern where your data is stored, how it is processed, and who can compel access to it.
+It is fundamentally about legal control.
 Digital sovereignty is broader: it encompasses control over the systems, logic, and processes that generate and use that data.
+You can have data sovereignty (hosting in a UK data centre, complying with UK GDPR) while still lacking digital sovereignty if the application layer is controlled by a vendor who can change pricing, deprecate features, or restrict your access.

 For UK businesses, both matter.
 The Schrems II decision in 2020 invalidated the EU-US Privacy Shield framework, creating ongoing uncertainty for organisations using US-hosted platforms to process European personal data.
 The EU Data Act, which came into force in 2024, introduced new rights around data portability and interoperability that affect any business serving European customers.